Knowledge Base

-The buyer typically pays for any fees relating to their mortgage loan, and the seller typically pays the agent’s commission and various fees relating to the transfer of property.
+The buyer typically pays for any fees relating to their mortgage loan.
+The seller typically pays the agent’s commission and various fees relating to the transfer of property.
 With that being said, closing costs are often just as negotiable as anything else in a real estate transaction.

 California: